The MÄVINN collection

 Karupannya, Bangladesh

-Bold details pop on jute handwoven rugs.
+Bold details pop on handwoven jute rugs.
 Karupannya's mainly female workforce comes from rural areas, as well as transgender communities and disadvantaged youths.

 Rangsutra, India

-The upbeat pink and purple combo of the MÄVINN throw and matching cushion cover aren’t the only thing that’s joyful.
+This striped shopper is made from 100% cotton and woven by hand.
 All of the more than 460 Rangsutra embroiderers and weavers involved in making the MÄVINN collection are also proud shareholders in the company.

 "My hope for the MÄVINN collection is that people will cherish them a little bit extra, because of the work that goes into each piece and because people from rural areas and those with difficulties will really benefit.
 It's an added bonus."